 In a small bowl, mix one-part distilled white vinegar, one-part lemon juice, and two parts baking soda to create a thin paste.
 NOTE: the mixture will foam a bit so don't overfill the bowl.

 Use your hand or a non-abrasive sponge to apply the paste to the interior of the food storage bag.
 Lay the bag flat and allow the paste to work for around 15 minutes.
 Flip the bag and wait another 15 minutes.

 Rinse and Dry

-Invert the bags over a drying rack to finish air-drying.
-Never store damp bags.
+Invert the reusable sandwich bags over a drying rack to finish air-drying.
+It's important to store plastic sandwich bags the right way; never store damp bags.

 Tips to Keep Reusable Food Storage Bags Looking Great